pbrandwijk/pbrandwijk.github.io/_posts/2018-05-28-text-to-hex-and-back.md

 date:   2018-05-28 02:07:00 +0200
 tags:   linux security
 ---
-*In case you want to know the exact binary representation of you data on disk or convert binary data to text.
+*In case you want to know the exact binary representation of your data on disk or convert binary data to text.
 We use hexadecimal numbers as intermediate representation.*

 ## Preliminaries
 I'm using Ubuntu 18.04 as my OS.
 All tools used are installed on this system by default.